Continuing Education - Engineers

 Engineering Continuing Education Requirements

 Professional Engineers must complete 30 actual hours of engineering-related learning every biennial renewal period to meet the continuing education requirements.
-Of these, all must be either 1) technical in nature, or 2) part of the engineering body of knowledge identified by the National Society of Professional Engineers (NSPE), and one must be directly related to ethical issues of professional practice.
+Of these, all must be either 1) technical in nature, or 2) part of the professional body of knowledge as developed by applicable national professional engineering societies (NSPE, ASCE, IEEE, etc.), and one must be directly related to ethical issues of professional practice.

 One actual hour of learning means at least 50 minutes spent in verifiable educational pursuit.
 0.1 CEU = 1 PDH/PDU = 1 actual hour